If you spend your lunch breaks checking flights to Europe and counting the empty pages in your passport, you need these tips.

 When you travel with a friend, you can split the cost of a cab.
 And a hostel room.
 And dinner.
 And snacks.
 You save so much money when you travel with a friend because you can share everything… You and your friend can split your stuff into 2 slightly larger carry ons instead of one of you paying for a piece of checked luggage.
 Genius, right?

-I Tend To Travel In Asia
+I Travel In Affordable Countries

 It makes sense when you think about it, but your trip is going to cost way less if you travel in a country where your money gets you further.
 In some places in Asia, $10 means breakfast, lunch, dinner and a hostel.
 No kidding.